victorhgo/6.0002-Introduction-to-Computational-Thinking-and-Data-Science/Lecture 2.md

     |    A9    |   8   |   12   |
     |    A10   |   2   |   14   |

-2. Fractional Knapsack

-    - Each item has a weight and a value.

-    - You can take fractions of items.

-    - Maximize the value for a given weight limit.

-    - Approach: Greedy by highest value/weight ratio.

 3. Coin Change (Minimum Coins, Greedy version)

     - Given coin denominations ```{1, 5, 10, 25}``` and an amount $N$,